unfussygarlic/Civil-Violence-B10/README.md

 ## Implementation Description

-There are two main agents(i.e. Citizen and Cops).
-The task of Citizen is to revolt if the grievance is above a threshold and the task of Cops is to imprison the citizens who are in revolt state.
-The Cops can also eliminate the citizen based on the number of times it has been imprisoned in the past and similarly citizens can also eliminate cops if conditions favour.
+In the beta implementation, there are two main agents(i.e. Citizen and Cops).
+The task of Citizen is to revolt if the grievance is above a threshold and the task of Cops is to imprison the citizen who is in revolt state.
+The Cops can also eliminate the citizen based on the number of times it has been imprisoned in the past.

 There are three categories in **Citizen** agent(**Poor, Middle, & Rich**) which essentially tell us about the economic status of that agent.
 Simultaneously, the parameters that affect the Citizen are **Hardship, Legitimacy, Wealth**.